-There are roughly 200 varieties of natural gemstone known in the world today.
-Alongside the world’s precious gems (diamond, ruby, sapphire, and emerald) are numerous semi-precious stones, some of which are so incredibly rare that their value outstrips many of the world’s most valuable precious gems.
+There are roughly 200 varieties of natural gemstones known in the world today.
+Alongside precious gems (diamonds, rubies, sapphires, and emeralds) are numerous semi-precious stones, some of which are so uncommon that their value outstrips many of the world’s priciest jewels.
 Here are a few of the rarest from around the world.

-Tanzanite is a beautiful blue variety of the mineral zoisite, and is so named because it is only found in a small area near the foot of Mount Kilimanjaro in Tanzania.
-The stone was not discovered in commercial quantities until the 1960s and since then its popularity has grown tremendously, thanks largely to the efforts of Tiffany & Co.
-Heat-treating tanzanite at very high temperatures can improve the blue coloration, so most gems on the market have been treated in this way, but any tanzanite that has not been heat-treated and has a strong blue color naturally will be of a much higher value.
-Because it is only found in one small location, the value of tanzanite looks likely to soar over time; once those mines have been emptied there will be no new stones coming onto the market—unless a new source is found.
+Tanzanite is a beautiful blue variety of the mineral zoisite and found only in a small area near the foot of Mount Kilimanjaro in Tanzania.
+The stone was not discovered in commercial quantities until the 1960s, and since then its popularity has grown tremendously, thanks largely to the efforts of Tiffany & Co.
+Heat-treating tanzanite at very high temperatures can improve the blue coloration, so most gems on the market have been treated in this way—but any tanzanite that has not been heat-treated and has a strong blue color naturally will be of a much higher value.
+Because it is only found in one location in a finite quantity, the value of tanzanite will likely soar over time.

 Larimar is a very rare blue variety of the mineral pectolite and is found in only one small area of the Dominican Republic.
-This turquoise stone’s name was created by the man who brought the stone to prominence in 1974, Miguel Méndez—he took the first part of his daughter’s name, Larissa, and combined it with the Spanish word for sea, mar, to create the portmanteau larimar.
+This turquoise stone’s name was created by Miguel Méndez, who brought the stone to prominence in 1974—he took the first part of his daughter’s name, Larissa, and combined it with the Spanish word for sea, mar, to create the portmanteau larimar.
 Locals had known of the existence of the stone for generations, because small examples had washed up on the seashore, but it was not until the 1970s that sufficient quantities were found in the ground to open a mine.

-Grandiderite was first described in 1902 by French mineralogist Alfred Lacroix, who found it in Madagascar and named it in honor of the French explorer Alfred Grandidier, an expert on Madagascan natural history.
-This extremely rare blue-green mineral has been found in a number of places around the world, but so far only Madagascar and Sri Lanka have produced any gem-quality stones, and these are still extremely scant.
-The majority of the known stones are translucent, but the most rare, and therefore most valuable, example ever found was transparent.
-In fact, the stone was initially assumed to be another rare gem, serendibite, because grandiderite of that color and transparency had yet to be seen.
-The gem was only identified as grandiderite after expert analysis and was subsequently sold for an undisclosed sum.
+Grandidierite was first described in 1902 by French mineralogist Alfred Lacroix, who found it in Madagascar and named it in honor of the French explorer Alfred Grandidier, an expert on the island’s natural history.
+This extremely rare blue-green mineral has been found in a number of places around the world, but so far only Madagascar and Sri Lanka have produced any gem-quality stones, and they are still extremely scarce.
+The majority of the known stones are translucent, but the most rare (and therefore most valuable) example ever found was transparent.
+In fact, the stone was initially assumed to be another rare gem, serendibite, because grandidierite of that color and transparency had yet to be seen.
+The gem was only identified as grandidierite after expert analysis and was subsequently sold for an undisclosed sum.
 It’s safe to assume that if a gem of similar quality were to be unearthed, its scarcity alone would ensure it fetched an extremely high price.

 Although some large examples of the stone have been found (the Smithsonian houses the world’s largest known cut sample of alexandrite at 65.08 carats), the majority are under one carat.
 This means that the value of a gem under a carat may only be $15,000, but a stone larger than one carat might fetch as much as $70,000 per carat.

-Benitoite is only mined in one small area of California, near the San Benito River (hence the name), but the mine closed for commercial mining in 2006, making this gemstone yet more scarce.
-The gem was first identified around 1907 by geologist George Louderback and has a deep-blue color that shows especially interesting qualities when caught under UV light, when it glows fluorescent.
+Benitoite is mined only in one small area of California near the San Benito River (hence the name), but the mine closed for commercial mining in 2006, making this gemstone even more scarce.
+The gem was first identified around 1907 by geologist George Louderback and has a deep-blue color that shows especially interesting qualities when caught under UV light, when it fluoresces.
 The gem was named the official state gemstone of California in 1985 in recognition of the fact that, despite it being found in trace quantities in Arkansas as well as Japan and Australia, California is the only place where it can feasibly be mined.
-Due to the rarity of discovering a good quality benitoite of a reasonable size, it can fetch huge prices on the open market—a well-cut benitoite stone at over 2 carats can fetch more than $10,000 a carat.
+Due to the rarity of discovering a good quality benitoite of a reasonable size, it can fetch huge prices on the open market—a well-cut benitoite stone at over two carats can fetch more than $10,000 a carat.

-Red beryl, also known as bixbite or red emerald, is so rare it is estimated by the Utah Geological Survey that a single such gem is uncovered for every 150,000 gem-quality diamonds.
+Red beryl, also known as bixbite or red emerald, is so rare that the Utah Geological Survey estimates a single such gem is uncovered for every 150,000 gem-quality diamonds.
 Pure beryl is colorless and only gains its bright hues from impurities in the rock: chromium and vanadium give beryl a green color resulting in an emerald; iron provides a blue or yellow tint creating aquamarine and golden beryl; and manganese adds the deep-red color to create red beryl.
 Red beryl is only found in Utah, New Mexico, and Mexico, and the majority of examples found are just a few millimeters in length, too small to be cut and faceted for use.
-Those that have been cut are generally less than a carat in weight, and a red beryl of 2 or 3 carats would be considered exceptional.
+Those that have been cut are generally less than a carat in weight, and a red beryl of two or three carats would be considered exceptional.